 Subtitles and Transcript

-0:11 So the type of magic I like, and I'm a magician, is a magic that uses technology to create illusions.
+0:11 So the type of magic I like, and I'm a magician, is magic that uses technology to create illusions.
 So I would like to show you something I've been working on.
 It's an application that I think will be useful for artists -- multimedia artists in particular.
 It synchronizes videos across multiple screens of mobile devices.
-And I borrowed these three iPods from people here in the audience to show you what I mean.
+I borrowed these three iPods from people here in the audience to show you what I mean.
 And I'm going to use them to tell you a little bit about my favorite subject: deception.

 0:49 One of my favorite magicians is Karl Germain.
 He had this wonderful trick where a rosebush would bloom right in front of your eyes.
 But it was his production of a butterfly that was the most beautiful.

 1:06 (Recording) Announcer: Ladies and gentlemen, the creation of life.